Bhautik204/B.tech-note/ADO.NET.md

 | ExecuteXmlReader() | This method executes the command specified and returns an instance of XmlReader class.
 This method can be used to return the **result set in the form of an XML document.** |
 | CreateCommand()    | This method created new command object on given connection object.                                                                                                          |

+- ##### DataReader
+	- The Data Reader provides a **high-performance stream of data from the data source.**
+	- It **reads a forward-only, read-only stream of data** from a data source.
+	- DataReader **object works in connected way.**
+	- The base class for all DataReader objects is the **DbDataReader** class.
+	- The data reader is also called a **firehose cursor or forward read-only cursor** because it moves forward through the data.
+	- The data reader not only allows you to move forward through each record of database, but it also enables you to parse the data from each column.